geonetwork/core-geonetwork/CONTRIBUTING.md

 * Rebase / Squash and merge: No merge commits with current branch, use Rebase or Squash and merge!

 * API Change: Please identify any API change or behavior changes in commit messages.
+Also make sure that a [process for deprecation](PROCESS_FOR_DEPRECATION.md) of a feature is carefully dealt with.

 * Review: Review is required by another person, or more than one!
 Don't be shy asking for help or reviewing.